 ”On fire” pattern.
 This is defined as an increase in the hair phosphorus of 2 mg% or more on a retest.
 This is an excellent sign, indicating better vitality and improved speed of protein biosynthesis.

 “Moving fast” pattern.
-This is a retest hair analysis pattern when a person is following a nutritional balancing program.
+This is an excellent development pattern.
+It is not common, but occasionally occurs on a retest hair analysis pattern when a person is following a nutritional balancing program.
 It consists of:

 1. A hair phosphorus level greater than 16 mg%.